Sourdough Soft Pretzels

 Make the Pretzels (Day 2)

-- Cover the tray with oiled plastic wrap and set aside to for 1 hour to bring the dough to room temperature.
+- Cover the tray with plastic wrap and set aside to for 1 hour to bring the dough to room temperature.

 - They’re best eaten warm from the oven.
 They also freeze really well.